bishalu/SS_finance/README.md

 4. Implementing the triple barrier method

-Stay tuned for future notebooks, where we will explore secondary models and machine learning techniques to further optimize our trading strategy and increase its profitability.
+Stay tuned for the next installments, where we will explore secondary models and machine learning techniques to further optimize our trading strategy and increase its profitability.

 **Credits**: A special thanks to Marcos López de Prado for his invaluable contributions to the finance trading field and for inspiring the workflow presented in this notebook.